juanvia/polygone/exponents/takeValidPoints.md

     [2,1] Ops!
     [2,2] Ops!

-    The Ops! ones have a sum of exponents greater than se total degree!
+    The Ops! ones have a sum of exponents greater than the total degree!
 ```

 The algorithm then removes the three invalid points...